Janie Geiser: Immer Zu (1997)

+Online film magazine Film Threat called the film:

-“Along with Kerry Laitala’s beautiful "Retrospectroscope" (already well-reviewed in a previous Film Threat), Janie Geiser's 9-minute short is one of the few shorts at this year's festival, experimental or otherwise, which deserves more attention than it's getting.
+“one of the few shorts at this year's festival, experimental or otherwise, which deserves more attention than it's getting.
 Geiser has made an extremely cryptic piece of highly original cut-out animation with a mystery and menace that recall David Lynch’s early shorts.”

 The Fourth Watch (2000)

 Like many of Geiser's films, the film was produced inside the filmmaker's own home.
 Geiser filmed the dollhouse in broad daylight giving the film a more natural light, but the shading from the leaves outside her window casts equivocal and dark shadows into the rooms.
 This film is composed of superimposed black and white film images from silent horror movies, which lay inside the interior of a 1940s tin dollhouse.
 The dollhouse was only a thrift store find but reminded the filmmaker of her own home.
 By shooting the dollhouse and rephotography sequences in-camera, an illusion of time is created by multiple characters crossing through the same space or gestures crossing through multiple rooms.
 Since Geiser used minimal markers when it came to making the video, much was left to be exposed to the elements.
 For example, some of the image flows over the border as if they were being produced by a projector on an unfitting screen.
 This condemns the film a non-traditional frame-by-frame shot, with figures illuminating towards off-screen spaces.
 The figures are fixated in one spot and are seemly haunted with carrying out their repeated actions.